neo4j-devtools/relate/packages/cli/docs/app.md

 OPTIONS
-  -D, --dbmsId=dbmsId            The DBMS to automatically connect to -E, --environment=environment  Environment to run the command against -P, --principal=principal      The DBMS user to automatically connect with, assuming an access token exists
+  -D, --dbmsId=dbmsId            The DBMS to automatically connect to -E, --environment=environment  Environment to run the command against -L, --log                      If set, log the path instead -P, --principal=principal      The DBMS user to automatically connect with, assuming an access token exists
 ```